-- Top Pages: The next tab over from “Queries” is called “Pages”.
-Here you’ll be able to sort by the highest performing pages in terms of Impressions and Clicks so that you know which ones to prioritize when it comes to optimizing the user experience.
+Here you’ll be able to sort by the highest-performing pages in terms of Impressions and Clicks so that you know which ones to prioritize when optimizing the user experience.

-- Click-Through-Rate (CTR): CTR is another useful metric to track over time as it can often allow you to identify “quick wins”.
-For example, if one of your pages is ranking on the first page and has a high number of impressions but a low CTR, often by simply changing the title and/or meta description can lead to a significant increase in traffic.
+For example, if one of your client's pages is ranking on the first page and has a high number of impressions but a low CTR, often by simply changing the title and/or meta description leads to a significant increase in traffic.

 Here's what the founder and CEO of GetVOIP had to say about tracking CTR in Search Console:

-Now that we’ve reviewed two useful tools from the Google Suite for SEO tracking, let’s look at how you can tie them both together with AgencyAnalytics.
+Now that we’ve reviewed two useful tools from the Google Suite for SEO performance tracking let’s look at how you tie them both together with AgencyAnalytics.

-Let’s review a few of the search engine optimization tracking tools that are built in to AgencyAnalytics.
+Let’s review a few of the search engine optimization tracking tools and SEO report templates that are built into AgencyAnalytics.

-One of the best ways to monitor how your SEO efforts are paying off over time is with a keyword rank tracker.
-Since search engines are constantly changing due to a huge number of factors, this is not something that you want to undertake manually.
+One of the best ways to monitor how your SEO strategy is paying off over time is with a keyword ranking tool.
+Since search engines are constantly changing due to many factors, this is not something you want to undertake manually.